 Chapter 8: Pennies and Peanuts, Rugby and Radios

-A. How successful were Gebusi women in selling goods at the Nomad arket in 1998?
+A. How successful were Gebusi women in selling goods at the Nomad market in 1998?
 Describe the cultural as well as the economic features of the Nomad market—and how these help explain the continuing participation of women.

 B. Describe Nelep’s achievements and challenges in life, and reflect on her status in Gebusi society.

 C. How was the author able, as a man, to obtain information in direct conversation with Gebusi women?
-Describe the opportunities or constraints that you think you would face, given your gender and disposition, in engaging the lives of Gebusi men and women.
+Describe the opportunities or constraints that you think you would face, given your gender and disposition, in engaging in the lives of Gebusi men and women.

 D. How did Nomad schoolchildren envisage their future lives in 1998, and what were the differences between boys and girls in this regard?
 Why is this significant?